How the Floor Spec and Manufacturing Process Affects Performance Over the Long Haul

 What’s the Best Type of Trailer Flooring and Why?

-Havco® composite-reinforced flooring, specced as Fusion Floor®, has been in active service since the mid-1990s.
+Havco® composite-reinforced flooring, spec’d as Fusion Floor®, has been in active service since the mid-1990s.
 After over 30 years of real-world use, including hauling heavy loads, high cycle volumes and road exposure, inspected trailers contained floors that were structurally sound, flat and free of delamination.
-The Fusion Floor floorboards had lost some strength over a decade of hard use, but they were still stronger than new conventional wood-only floorboards.
+The Fusion Floor boards had lost some strength over a decade of hard use, but they were still stronger than new conventional wood-only floorboards.

 That kind of long-term performance doesn’t come from one feature.
 It comes from a combination of critical factors — the materials, the reinforcement, the moisture management and the manufacturing process — all working together from day one.